pcanz/pPEG/Readme.md

 #   A Portable PEG Parser

-pPEG makes it easy to use grammar rule specifications in everyday programming, in any programming language.
-A pPEG grammar can be directly executed as a parser.
+Grammar rules that are easy to use in everyday programming.

 pPEG defines three things: